Unraveling Misinformation Propagation in LLM Reasoning: Introduction

 To reliably steer models and improve reasoning factuality, we further investigate how to correct misinformation and mitigate its propagation (\Section~\ref{sec:main:controlled}).
 We first conduct a controlled analysis, enforcing factual, non-factual, or no corrections at various reasoning steps and assessing their direct effects on final answers.
 The results indicate that early, factual corrections are critical and yield the most effective recovery from accuracy losses.
-Building on this insight, we fine-tune GPT-4o-mini on a synthetic dataset designed to introduce factual corrections at the first reasoning step.
-This approach raises accuracy from 85.64\% to 95.68\%\textemdash just 0.03\% below the accuracy achieved without any misinformation.
-Additionally, the model attempts to correct all misinformation, with 80.37\% of those corrections being accurate.
+Building on this insight, we fine-tune LLMs on a synthetic dataset designed to introduce factual corrections at the first reasoning step.
+This approach, for example, raises GPT-4o-mini's accuracy from 85.64\% to 95.68\%\textemdash just 0.03\% below the accuracy achieved without any misinformation.
+Additionally, GPT-4o-mini attempts to correct all misinformation, with 80.37\% of those corrections being accurate.

-In summary, we present a systematic pipeline to evaluate the impact of misinformation on LLM reasoning and investigate strategies to mitigate its propagation.
+In summary, we present a systematic pipeline to evaluate the impact of misinformation on LLM reasoning, across instruction models and thinking models, and investigate strategies to mitigate its propagation.
 By analyzing both final answers and intermediate reasoning steps, we demonstrate that simply instructing models to correct misinformation is insufficient, highlighting LLMs’ vulnerability and limited steerability in the presence of misinformation inputs.
-To enhance factuality and controllability, we explore correction strategies and fine-tune GPT-4o-mini using data that applies optimal corrections.
+To enhance factuality and controllability, we explore correction strategies and fine-tune LLMs using data that applies optimal corrections.
 Our findings underscore the effectiveness of early factual corrections and targeted fine-tuning.
 This study offers actionable insights for developing LLMs to better handle misinformed inputs.